JonasGeiping/jonasgeiping.github.io/_pages/student_info.md

 I willl be occasionally hiring student assistants (SHK/WHK) from the University of Tübingen.
 Feel free to inquire for more details, if you are currently enrolled as student at the University of Tübingen.

+## Internships:
+If you are a predoctoral student, you might be interested in applying to the Max-Planck summer internship program CaCTüS (https://www.projects.tuebingen.mpg.de/).
+I am currently considering applications for internships only through this program.